uta666XYZ/LastEpochBuilding/README.md

 The current build can be run by running `./runtime/Path{space}of{space}Building.exe`.

 ## Roadmap
-* Have total health correctly computed from imported passives and items (including idols)
 * Add online character import
 * Add skills passives
+* Add unique items support
 * Have a selected skill dps correctly computed
 * Work on other stats (ward, ...)
 * Work on other skills ...